aweeraman/aurosim/README.md

-# Autonomous Rover Simulator
+# Autonomous Rover

-This is a simple simulator for an autonomous rover based on the Simbad virtual robot simulator.
+This project hosts an autonomous rover simulator and its corresponding implementation on Arduino.

 ## Installation